 When to avoid certain types of exercise

 People with certain types of cancer or having particular treatments might need to avoid some types of exercise.
 There are some situations where you need to take extra care.
-For example, if you have stomach or other digestive system cancers or cancer that has spread to the bone, you shouldn't do heavy weight training.

 Cancer affecting your bones

 If you're having treatment or have recently finished, it's fine to start exercising if you feel like it.
-How much you do really depends on how fit you are generally.
+How much you do depends on how fit you are generally.

 If you've never done much exercise, you'll have to build up gradually.
 If you do too much one day, you might feel very tired and sore the next day.
 Don't feel that you always have to do more than yesterday.
 Some days you'll have more energy than others.

+Find activities that are enjoyable as you are more likely to stick to it.
 But try not to let past lack of exercise put you off starting altogether.
 Gentle walking or swimming is fine for just about everyone.
 You can still build up day by day.